ayush-sleeping/Learning_Laravel/README.md

 # Learning_Laravel
-> "I've been learning and using Laravel a lot for my job as a FullStack Developer.
-To keep everything organized, I made a special collection of important code and notes.
-This collection is like a big container that holds all the things I've learned about Laravel, starting from the basics to the more advanced stuff. .... "
+> "I've been learning and using Laravel a lot for my job as a FullStack Developer. .... "

+> This repository is my personal collection of JavaScript notes, practice code snippets, and web development examples.
+It's built to help beginners and intermediate learners understand how JavaScript powers the web, and apply it in real-world scenarios like DOM manipulation, events, API handling, and more.

+Explore this repo to learn, revise, and build your frontend development skills 💻✨
 ---

 <br>